Skip to main content

 Each Epoch Tests The Foundation

-If the foundation is weak, there is no point in building complex systems on top of it.
+If the basic mission loop does not work, there is no point in building advanced warfare on top of it.

 Details Matter More Than The General Idea